MedAvail Announces Closing of $16 Million Private Placement

 About MedAvail

-MedAvail Holdings, Inc. (NASDAQ: MDVL) is a pharmacy technology company, providing turnkey in-clinic pharmacy services through its proprietary robotic dispensing platform, the MedAvail MedCenter.
+MedAvail Holdings, Inc. MDVL is a pharmacy technology company, providing turnkey in-clinic pharmacy services through its proprietary robotic dispensing platform, the MedAvail MedCenter.
 MedAvail helps patients to optimize drug adherence, resulting in better health outcomes.
 Learn more at www.medavail.com.

 Forward Looking Statements